 See the usage information for a list of available tools.

-See subproject for more information about how to install and use the jEdit plugins.
+See the CZT jEdit subproject for more information on installing and using the CZT jEdit plugins.

-Please visit our web-site at Sourceforge, where you can file bugs, ask for help, provide patches, etc.
+Please visit our project site at SourceForge!
+There you can file bugs, ask for help and otherwise contribute to the project.